The circuit in the matrix: a fresh batch of funny photos

 Here’s a coincidence!

 Usually, when seeing double, you just need to shake your head and RUB your eyes.
 But if the delusion does not disappear, it means something has failed… or just people or the same subjects were randomly next to each other.
-And how can you not believe in the matrix, reports the Chronicle.info with reference to novate.
+And how can you not believe in the matrix, reports novate.

 1. “Theoretically, if my copy already buying food, maybe there is a second, which already eats this food…”